mlr-org/mlr3fairness/README.md

   - The [fairness](https://github.com/kozodoi/fairness) package allows
     for bias auditing in R.

-# Future Development
+### Future Development

 Several future developments are currently planned.
 Contributions are highly welcome\!

-## Visualizations

-1. Improvement on visualizations, like anchor points and others.
+  - Visualizations: Improvement on visualizations, like anchor points and others.
 See issues.

-## Metrics

-1. Add support to non-binary target attributes and non-binary protected attributes.
+  - Metrics: Add support to non-binary target attributes and non-binary protected attributes.

-## Debiasing Methods

-1. More Debiasing Methods, post-processing and in-processing.
+  - Debiasing Methods: More Debiasing Methods, post-processing and in-processing.

-## Fairness Report
+  - Fairness Report: Add a `report_fairness` that automatically creates a **fairness report**

-# Bugs, Feedbacks and Questions
+## Bugs, Feedbacks and Questions

 `mlr3fairness` is a free and open source software project that encourages participation and feedback.
 If you have any issues,